Why Ask One When You Can Ask $k$? Learning-to-Defer to the Top-$k$ Experts: Generalizing Learning-to-Defer to the Top- Experts

 with $\Gamma_1(v)=\tfrac{1+v}{2}\log(1+v)+\tfrac{1-v}{2}\log(1-v)$ (logistic), $\Gamma_0(v)=1-\sqrt{1-v^2}$ (exponential), and $\Gamma_2(v)=v/|\mathcal{A}|$ (MAE). \end{restatable} We give the proof in Appendix \ref{proof:unified_consistency}.
 Theorem~\ref{thm:unified_consistency} provides the first consistency guarantees for top-$k$ deferral across both one-stage and two-stage regimes.
 The bounds reveal that the excess deferral risk depends explicitly on $k$: consulting more entities enlarges the cost term $k\,S$.
 At the same time, calibration of $\Phi_{01}^u$ ensures that minimizing surrogate risk drives the excess true risk to zero, establishing both $\mc{H}_h$, $(\mc{H}_r, \mc{H}_g)$, and Bayes-consistency: learned policies converge to the Bayes-optimal top-$k$ deferral rule from Lemma \ref{top_k_bayes} as data grows.

 In the two-stage regime, we assume the Bayes-optimal cost is attainable (or can be arbitrarily well approximated), i.e., there exists a sequence $g_t\in\mathcal{H}_g$ such that $\mathbb{E}_X[\overline{\mu}_1(X)-\overline{\mu}_1^{B}(X)]\to 0$.
-Furthermore, if there exists $r_t\in\mathcal{H}_r$ with $\mathcal{E}_{\Phi_{\mathrm{def},k}^{u}}(r_t)-\mathcal{E}_{\Phi_{\mathrm{def},k}^{u}}^{\ast}(\mathcal{H}_r) -\mathcal{U}_{\Phi_{\mathrm{def},k}^{u}}(\mathcal{H}_r)\to 0$, then by Theorem \ref{thm:unified_consistency} and the fact that $v\mapsto kS\,\Gamma_u^{-1}(v/S)$ is nonnegative and nondecreasing on $[0,\infty)$ with $\Gamma_u^{-1}(0)=0$, we obtain $\mathcal{E}_{\ell_{\mathrm{def},k}}(r_t,g_t)-\mathcal{E}_{\ell_{\mathrm{def},k}}^{B}(\mathcal{H}_r,\mathcal{H}_g) -\mathcal{U}_{\ell_{\mathrm{def},k}}(\mathcal{H}_r,\mathcal{H}_g)\;\to\;0$, which shows that the surrogate indeed minimizes its target loss.
+Furthermore, if there exists $r_t\in\mathcal{H}_r$ with $\mathcal{E}_{\Phi_{\mathrm{def},k}^{u}}(r_t)-\mathcal{E}_{\Phi_{\mathrm{def},k}^{u}}^{\ast}(\mathcal{H}_r) + \mathcal{U}_{\Phi_{\mathrm{def},k}^{u}}(\mathcal{H}_r)\to 0$, then by Theorem \ref{thm:unified_consistency} and the fact that $v\mapsto kS\,\Gamma_u^{-1}(v/S)$ is nonnegative and nondecreasing on $[0,\infty)$ with $\Gamma_u^{-1}(0)=0$, we obtain $\mathcal{E}_{\ell_{\mathrm{def},k}}(r_t,g_t)-\mathcal{E}_{\ell_{\mathrm{def},k}}^{B}(\mathcal{H}_r,\mathcal{H}_g) + \mathcal{U}_{\ell_{\mathrm{def},k}}(\mathcal{H}_r,\mathcal{H}_g)\;\to\;0$, which shows that the surrogate indeed minimizes its target loss.

-The minimizability gap involved in the two regimes vanishes for realizable distribution and if the hypothesis set is rich enough as the set of all measurable function $\mc{H}_\pi^{all}$ \citep{Steinwart2007HowTC}.
+The minimizability gap vanishes under realizability and, more generally, whenever the hypothesis class is sufficiently rich, for instance when $\mathcal{H}_\pi = \mathcal{H}_\pi^{\mathrm{all}}$ \citep{Steinwart2007HowTC}.
 Importantly, by setting $k=1$, we recover the established $\mathcal{H}_h$-consistency bounds for one-stage L2D~\citep{mao2024principledapproacheslearningdefer} and $(\mathcal{H}_r,\mathcal{H}_g)$-consistency bounds for two-stage L2D~\citep{mao2024regressionmultiexpertdeferral, mao2023twostage,montreuil2024twostagelearningtodefermultitasklearning}.
 Thus our result strictly generalizes prior work, while covering the entire cross-entropy surrogate family, including log-softmax, exponential, and MAE.
 This unification provides the first rigorous statistical foundation for multi-expert deferral.